4. Optimization#

 4.3.2.
 The Quasi-Newton Approach#

-With the main computational bottleneck of Newton’s approach being that the inversion of the Hessian matrix costs \(\mathcal{O}(d^{3})\) for a matrix of size \(d \times d\), there exist multiple approaches which try to circumvent this costly operation.
+With the main computational bottleneck of Newton’s approach being that the inversion of the Hessian matrix costs \(\mathcal{O}(d^{3})\) for a matrix of size \(d \times d\), there exist multiple approaches that try to circumvent this costly operation.

 4.3.2.1.
 The Secant Method#